Cincinnati Catastrophic Injury & Ohio Product Liability Lawyer reviewing Spinal Cord Injury cases for plaintiffs nationwide

 Each year there are approximately 12,000 spinal cord injuries, not including those who do not survive the initial accident.
 There are currently 270,000 people in the country who are living with spinal cord injuries.
 Single males between the ages of 16 and 30 are at the highest risk of injury.
 Indeed, men make up 86% of all cases.

-Joe Lyon is an experienced spinal cord injury attorney who is well versed in the science and economic impact that such an injury has on the injured person’s life.
+Joe Lyon is an experienced catastrophic injury lawyer and spinal cord injury attorney who is well versed in the science and economic impact that such an injury has on the injured person’s life.

 The Lyon Firm has developed compelling evidence in catastrophic injury cases through the use of engineers, life care planners, economists, and neurologists to present the highest quality evidence and arguments on the Plaintiff’s behalf.